Beit HaKerem Valley: Administrative history

 Under Mamluk rule, in 1370, the Shaghur was part of an amal (subdistrict) in the province of Safed called 'al-Shaghurayn wa Ma'ilya' and in 1418 as 'al-Shaghur'.
 The Shaghur was recorded as a subdivision of the Acre subdistrict of Safed Sanjak in the mid-16th century, during Ottoman rule.
-In 1838, the scholar Edward Robinson noted that al-Shaghur was the district between Acre, Safed and Nazareth and contained the villages of Yaquq, Maghar, al-Mansura, Eilabun, Arraba, Sakhnin Majd al-Krum, Deir al-Asad, Bi'ina, Rameh, Kafr Inan, Deir Hanna and Nahf.
+In 1838, the scholar Edward Robinson noted that al-Shaghur was the district between Acre, Safed and Nazareth and contained the villages of Yaquq, Maghar, al-Mansura, Eilabun, Arraba, Sakhnin Majd al-Krum, Deir al-Asad, Bi'ina, Rameh, Kafr 'Inan, Deir Hanna and Nahf.

 History

 Strategic importance of the valley

 The valley is the shortest route between the Mediterranean Sea and the Jordan Valley and therefore probably served as an eastern branch of the ancient Via Maris.
 Due to the difficulties of passage in the west of the valley, due to the Wadi Shagur canyon and the icy ground in winter, there were periods when the road passed north of the valley.

-During the Second Temple Days, the route south of the Beit HaKerem Valley was preferred, via Shfar'am, Tzipori, and from there to the Hananya Valley.
+During the Second Temple Days, the route south of the Beit HaKerem Valley was preferred, via Shefa-Amr (Shfar'am), Sepphoris (Tzipori), and from there to the Hananya Valley.
 This can be seen from the remains of settlements from this period, which are concentrated in the Hananya Valley and not in the Beit HaKerem Valley.

 The importance of the valley rose again in the Crusader period, with the rise of Acre and Safed, the latter becoming an important Crusader monastery.
 A church has been preserved from this period at Deir al-Asad.

 From the Mamluk period, until the end of the Ottoman rule, the route through the Beit Hakerem Valley competed with the Acre-Shfar'am-Tzipori-Nazareth route.

 The valley became passable all year round in the late 1920s as a result of drainage and cultivation works, and in the 1930s a modern road was paved through it.